 Madden NFL 20 Guide: How to Get Interceptions and Play Pass Defense

 In our latest Madden NFL 20 guide, we'll walk you through how to get interceptions, which is consistently one of the greatest disruptions to momentum that can happen in a game.
-We'll also talk about how to play good pass defense, which is essential in the current pass-heavy climate of the game.
+We'll also talk go over some pass defense tips, which is essential in the current pass-heavy climate of the game.

 Here's how to pick off your opponents and ruin their drive.

 If you're only looking for the button input needed to perform an interception, let's start there.